SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state - write the output of ls -la to file ls_cwd_content 9-duplicate_last_line - duplicates the last line of file iacta 12-newest_files - prints the 10 newest files
+8-cwd_state - write the output of ls -la to file ls_cwd_content 9-duplicate_last_line - duplicates the last line of file iacta 12-newest_files - prints the 10 newest files 14-findtahtword - displays all lines containing root from file /etc/passwd